USAGEHub/CS_floods/README.md

 # Output data requirements

 * Flood-impacted locations (elaborated), with polygon geometry and an additional boolean field named "Lineare"
-* Estimation of flooded volumes, with polygon geometry, a date field for the survey date and a decimal field "Volume_allagato_m3" for the estimated volume
+* Estimation of flooded volumes with a polygon geometry and the following fields:
+   * "Giorno": the survey date
+   * "Area_m2": the extension of the flooded surface
+   * "Altezza_acqua_cm": the estimated depth of the flooded volume
+   * "Volume_allagato_m3": the estimated value of the flooded volume

 # Objective